rawsashimi1604/kong-dbless-helm-setup/managing-config-file.md

 - Fault Tolerance:
   - File should be regularly backed up, or versioned, so rollback or restore from backup is possible.

-## Method 1: Kong deck to compare file to test kong container, then dump config file, and upload to kong pods
+## Method 1: Kong deck (ApiOps tool) to compare file to test kong container, then dump config file, and upload to kong pods

 ![approach-1](./kong-deck-demo/kong-deploy.png)

-- Use `kong deck` as a CLI tool to help manage configuration
+- Use `kong deck` as to help manage configuration.
+[Click here to find out more about deck.](https://docs.konghq.com/deck/latest/)
 - It is not fully compatible with kong dbless (not able to sync), but there is a workaround we can do.
-- Also provides drift detection, can help sync changes
+- Also provides drift detection, can help sync instance
-- Also feature with open api spec to kong specification, able to help with APIOPs
+- Also feature with open api spec to kong specification, able to help with APIOps

 - Essential commands:
   - `deck file validate` - validate the deck configuration state file.